Essenceia/OUCH_5.0_C_lib/README.md

 ## License

-This code is licensed under CC BY-NC 4.0, all rights belong to Julia Desmazes.
+This code is licensed under CC BY-NC 4.0 with the exception of the `gen/nasdaq_ouch.xml` which is under MIT license, all rights belong to Julia Desmazes.